QA-Automation-Starter/qa-automation/README.md

 your `~/.m2` as `settings.xml`, or run Maven with `mvnw -settings development-maven-settings.xml` from this directory.

+`JAVA_HOME` -- you must have this environment variable correctly pointing to your JDK installation.

 ## IDE Configuration

 Project settings are shared via `.idea` folder